skip to main content

 Sexual Activity

-Behavior of a sexual nature including public displays, consensual sexual activity, possession of pornographic materials. ** (Policy 1020, Policy 9200)
+Behavior of a sexual nature including indecent exposure, inappropriate texts of a sexual nature, consensual sexual activity, possession of pornographic materials.
+(Policy 1020 Sexual Discrimination, Sexual Harassment, and Sexual Misconduct) **

 Levels 2–5